huggingface/tokenizers/docs/source/quicktour.rst

         :end-before: END save
         :dedent: 8

-and you can reload your tokenizer from that file with the :meth:`~tokenizers.Tokenizer.from_file` class method:
+and you can reload your tokenizer from that file with the :entity:`Tokenizer.from_file` :entity:`classmethod`:

 .. only:: python